-Treatment is recommended during brushing or even spontaneous gingival bleeding.
-Also, in case of unpleasant breath that remains after brushing your teeth.
+Treatment is recommended if your gum bleeds spontaneously and / or during brushing.
+It may also be needed if you have unpleasant breath that remains after brushing your teeth.
 Sensitive, tense, inflamed gums, or pain when teeth and gums meet.
 The treatment also offers a solution for gingivitis or loose moving teeth.

 Periodontitis is inflammation of the gums and supporting structures of the teeth and is also sometimes just characterized as gum disease though it is much more serious.
 It is one of the most common human diseases.
 Periodontitis is caused by certain bacteria (known as periodontal bacteria) and by the local inflammation triggered by those bacteria.

 There are stages of the disease, from early to advanced.
 The good news is that, if treated early, it can be arrested.
 But, if not properly treated, it can result in tooth loss due to the destruction of the tissue that surrounds your teeth.
 Another good news is that we dental experts at Forest & Ray are trained and equipped to handle any periodontitis or pre-periodontitis conditions.

 Plaque and tartar build up on your teeth is not an aesthetically pleasing look.
 It contains bacteria that can cause inflammation, can attack enamel of your teeth, which can then lead to cavities, and if this is not regularly removed it can lead to periodontal disease.

 Gingivitis: Is one of the symptoms that your gums can be red, swollen, and bloodstained.
 The aggravation of the disease can be prevented by professional cleaning at the dentist, and by practicing sufficient oral hygiene independently!
 It is very important, to maintain oral hygiene it includes a lot of independent cleaning, and concentration.